coolparadox/go/storage/concur/README.md

 Wipe method can take a long time to return.

+### Key Management

+(This is an explanation of how 32 bit keys are internally mapped to values by the implementation.
+You don't really need to know it for using concur; feel free to skip this section.)

+Each key is uniquely associated with a distinct file in the filesystem.
+The path to the file is derived from the key, eg. a key of 0x12345678, assuming the numeric base of key components is set to 16, is the file 1/2/3/4/5/6/7/8 under the database directory.
+The value associated with the key is the content of the file.
+Conversely, keys in the database are retrieved by parsing the path of existent files.

+When creating a new database, user may choose the numeric base of key components.
+This value ultimately defines how many directories are allowed to exist in each subdirectory level towards reaching associated files.
+The base can range from MinBase (2, resulting in a level depth of 32 for holding a 32 bit key) to MaxBase (0x10000, giving a level depth of only 2).

+Whether the numeric base chosen, directories and files are named by single unicode characters, where the first 10 in the mapping range are decimal digits from 0 to 9, and the next 26 are upper case letters from A to Z. Thus component bases up to 36 are guaranteed to be mapped by characters in the ascii range.

+It's worth noting that all this key composition stuff happens transparently to the user.
+Poking around the directory of a concur collection, despite it's cool for the sake of curiosity, is not required for making use of this package.

 ### Wish List

 Document filesystem guidelines for better performance with package concur.